In Keeping Secrets of Silent Earth: 3: Track listing

 Notes: It is debated whether tracks 7–9 are titled "The Camper Velourium" or "The Velourium Camper."
 The original CD and most websites list the tracks as "Velourium Camper", and Al's ship is called the Velourium Camper in the comics, but the re-released CD case and the official website both say "Camper Velourium."
 Claudio referred to the ship that the tracks are based on as the Camper Velourium (in a Metal Hammer Magazine interview) and on their Myspace page, the track is abbreviated TCV, so "Camper Velourium" is assumed to be the proper name of the songs.
 "The Camper Velourium" is also the way the tracks are named on the Neverender: Children of The Fence Edition boxset.

 "21:13" is track 23 on the CD, following the silent tracks from tracks 12 to 22, collectively known as "A Lot of Nothing I-XI".
-These silent tracks were omitted in the digital version.
+These silent tracks were omitted in the digital version and rereleases.